 5. Designing your curriculum

-This provides specific guidance to be used when incorporating learning in mathematics and numeracy in your curriculum.
-It should be read together with the overarching Designing your Curriculum section which is relevant to learning and teaching across all areas of learning and experience.
+This provides specific guidance when incorporating learning in languages, literacy and communication in your curriculum.
+It should be read together with the overarching Designing your curriculum section which is relevant to learning and teaching through all areas of learning and experience.

 Cross-curricular skills and integral skills

-A curriculum must embed the mandatory cross-curricular skills and the integral skills which underpin the four purposes of the curriculum.
-Below are some key principles which settings and schools should consider when designing learning and teaching in the Mathematics and Numeracy Area of Learning and Experience (Area).
+A curriculum must embed the mandatory cross-curricular skills and the integral skills that underpin the four purposes of the curriculum.
+The following are some key principles which settings/schools should consider when designing learning and teaching in the Languages, Literacy and Communication Area of Learning and Experience (Area).

 Creativity and innovation